primer/css/docs/components/button.md

 ## Multiple labels

-Buttons can have subheadings, which can be useful to lead into the button label.
+Buttons can have multiple labels.
+Secondary labels can be useful to lead into primary labels when the button represents a major action.

 {% example html %}
 <button class="Button Button--large" type="button">